sumeet-bansal/sumeet-bansal.github.io/_posts/2018-03-21-initial-commit.md

 </style>

 ## context
 I'd been meaning to make my own personal website for a while now but hadn't gotten around to it for a couple reasons: for one, I didn't know how exactly I wanted to use it&mdash;what purpose would it serve besides that of any other ordinary personal website/blog (and I wasn't even sure if I wanted to use it as a blog)?
 And of course, those choices would inform my design decisions when I would finally get around to making my website.
 It eventually came down to if I wanted a static site that I made from scratch in pure HTML/CSS/JS or that was based on a Jekyll template and built with GitHub pages.
 And at some point, I decided to go with the Jekyll template because web "design" (as opposed to development) isn't my strongest area; it's easy enough to cobble together a basic Bootstrap website that isn't some aesthetic abomination, but a lot of people who are (frankly) better at making things look **good** have put a lot of time into, well, making things look good, so it just made sense to use an existing template and modify it to my unique (ish) needs/preferences.
 I think I stumbled across the Halve theme while browsing one of GitHub's collection of Jekyll themes, and decided to use that as my foundation.
 Since then, I've made some moderately heavy modifications to the internal structure of the project, so I'm just gonna go through some of those changes, commit-by-commit, and try to explain my thought process for anyone interested (but mostly for the sake of proper documentation and posterity).
+Note: most of these sections are actually not in chronological order&mdash;I just arranged them to fit more cleanly into some sort of narrative.

 ## initial commit pt.
 1
 #### relevant commits